7thCore/arma3srv-script/NSPAWN.md

-# Using the scipt with systemd-nspawn
+# Using the script with systemd-nspawn
 Instructions for setting up systemd-nspawn containers for 7thCore's scripts

 -------------------------